mportela/docker-lede/README.md

 docker run -ti --name=lede -v /path/to/binary:/home/lede/lede/bin acrisliu/lede
 ```

-Then you can configure your LEDE image:
+Then you can configure your LEDE image by following steps:
 - run `make menuconfig` and set target;
 - run `make defconfig` to set default config for build system and device;
 - run `make menuconfig` and modify set of package;

-and run `make` command to build it.
+- run `make` command to build LEDE image.

 You can also build your docker image with external configuration file: